I'm going straight to the point. You have got to try these homemade chicken murtabak or flatbreads. They are super unique and delicious, trust me.

 How To Conveniently Cook Them

 Murtabak is different from the typical flatbread in the sense that the dough is very thin and soft.
-Here's how I would advise you to do so that it'll be stress-free for you.
+Here's what I would advise you to do so that it'll be stress-free for you.

 First, prepare 3 stations: